maoqis/AutoRepair/README.md

 # AutoRepair

-An auto repair management tool built using spring and reactjs with rest.
+An auto repair management tool.

+A sample project using Reactjs, Spring, Spring-data-jpa with rest.

 ## Getting Started